 Hundreds of vintage photographs lining the walls.

-And the offerings of flowers.
+And the many offerings of flowers.

 The "mortal remains" of Mr. Adam Cain - of course this isn't a "real" corpse.
-But you have to appreciate the effort this actor went through - from the corpse like makeup to the little touches - like having dirty fingernails.
+But you have to appreciate the effort this actor went through - from the corpse-like makeup to the little touches - like having dirty fingernails.
 The makeup was so good that some folks had to touch the "body" just to make sure - saying afterwards - the body was warm - so it must be a person.

 But some - had to make a brief detour - for nature calling.
 The old-fashioned way.

 Waiting for the ceremony to begin.
-As you can see - it's literally a step back in time to a way of life - only brought alive in the pages of a history book.
+As you can see - it's literally a step back in time to a way of life - only now brought alive in the pages of a history book.
 Just wish more young people would take the time to explore the past - they have no idea the richness they are missing.

 The church walls are lined with hundreds of pictures - it's all so interesting that you don't know where to look first.